Best Wood for Bathroom Vanity - Willow Bath and Vanity

 Walk into any woodshop and ask about vanity materials, and you'll get opinions.
 Strong ones.
 Oak people swear by oak.
-Walnut people think anything else is a compromise.
+Teak people think anything else is a compromise.

-This guide walks through woods that actually hold up in bathrooms.
+This guide walks through the best wood for bathroom cabinets that actually hold up in bathrooms.
 What they look like, how they age, and whether they're worth the money or the hassle.

 These woods show up in bathrooms everywhere because they've earned their reputation through decades of actual survival.

-It performs well in humid conditions when sealed.
-The hardness matters in family bathrooms where things get dropped and doors get slammed.
-The cost lands between oak and premium species.
+Sealed well, it holds up in everyday family bathrooms where things get dropped and doors get slammed.
+The cost lands between oak and premium species, making it a practical mid-range choice.

 Moisture-Smart and Specialty Woods